-- Task #1 to conduct consultations with the Partner's executives and staffs, as well as any other relevant actors who can support the positive deployment of the mission. - Task #2 in collaboration with the National Employment Authority, to organize and animate the workshops. - Task #3 The experts will invite the participants of the workshops to complete the online evaluation forms (PAF) in English.
-The actual compilation of these reports by the participants is however not the responsibility of the experts. - Task #4 To present the outcomes of the mission to the partner in order to discuss and take into account comments on the contents of the deliverables before their finalization. - Task #5 The experts will be available for a briefing and/or debriefing meeting with the EU Delegation. - Task #6 Depending on the visibility and/or knowledge development possibilities identified during the preparation with the SOCIEUX+ team, the experts will be able to transmit to SOCIEUX+ any useful material to inform the public about the activity (photos, interviews, notes or articles), as well as making short videos presenting the actors involved, the activity and the results, if necessary.
+- Task #1 to conduct consultations with the Partner's executives and staffs, as well as any other relevant actors who can support the positive deployment of the mission. - Task #2 in collaboration with the National Employment Authority, realize the diagnostic (meetings, interviews, focus groups...) in Thika and with labour intermediation stakeholders and youth representatives. - Task #3 To present the outcomes of the mission to the partner in order to discuss and take into account comments on the contents of the deliverables before their finalization. - Task #4 The experts will be available for a briefing and/or debriefing meeting with the EU Delegation. - Task #5 Depending on the visibility and/or knowledge development possibilities identified during the preparation with the SOCIEUX+ team, the experts will be able to transmit to SOCIEUX+ any useful material to inform the public about the activity (photos, interviews, notes or articles), as well as making short videos presenting the actors involved, the activity and the results, if necessary.